erikbos/gatekeeper/docs/envoycp.md

 ### Configuration

 Envoycp requires a starup configuration which needs to be provided as YAML file, see below for the supported fields.
-See [config/envoycp-config-default.yaml[(For an example envoycp configuration file).
+For an example configuration file see [envoycp.yaml](../deployment/docker/envoycp.yaml).

 ### Envoycp configuration file